-The Portuguese law does not itself provide a concrete definition of the types of tokens that can be considered securities.
+The Portuguese law does not provide a concrete definition of the types of tokens that can be considered securities.
 It is necessary to analyse the characteristics of each token to determine whether it qualifies as a security under the Portuguese Securities Code.

-The categorisation of non-fungible tokens (NFTs) remains uncertain, as their status as digital assets or tokens is contingent upon their specific features and the associated rights they confer.
 Generally, most NFTs fall outside the concept of securities due to their non-fungible nature.
 However, this conceptualisation may be challenged in situations where NFTs are fractionalised and divided into smaller tradable units, a process similar to how traditional assets can be securitised and divided into shares.